dh0072/NewlibMarkup2SphinxConverter/README.md

-# NewlibMarkup2SphinxConvertorPrivate
+# NewlibMarkup2SphinxConverter
-(PRIVATE) This repo contains code for NewlibMarkup2SphinxConvertorPrivate.
+This repo contains code for NewlibMarkup2SphinxConvertorPrivate.